 Emotion-Focused therapy, or EFT, can help you identify, utilize, and process emotions.
 Suffering comes when we encounter distressing emotions but try to resist or avoid them rather than accept and feel them fully.
 With EFT, I help patients learn to recognize their emotions and feel them in a safe and validating way.

 Attachment is one of the key drives all humans need.
 We learn attachment from our primary caregivers, which is translated to our intimate partners.
 When we feel emotionally secure and attached, we feel good and safe.
 When our emotional connections are not validated, we feel threatened.
 I work with couples understand each other on a primary level, and create strong, secure attachments.

-My Emotion Focused Therapy (for individuals) training goes back to the beginning of graduate school and I find it a very useful addition to ACT to help process emotional problems and heal old wounds.
+My Emotion-Focused Therapy (for individuals) training has roots in the beginning of graduate school and it is my primary approach to processing emotional problems and healing old wounds.
 It has a strong basis in the neuroscience of emotion.
-In addition to traditional trainings, I will be attending a weeklong intensive training in EFT with the originator of the therapy this fall.
+In addition to traditional trainings, I have completed the Level 1 Emotion-Focused Therapy training.

 I am trained in Emotionally Focused Therapy for Couples through Edwards Psychotherapy in Portland.
 In EFT I will teach you how to access your primary emotions (sadness, fear( that are underlying secondary defensive reactions (resentment, jealousy).
 Once a couple can communicate their primary emotion to their partner, it helps to increase connection and attachment.